snap-research/sds/README.md

 - [x] Cache data + evict cold samples
 - [x] Video decoding
 - [x] Audio loading
-- [ ] Tutorial/usage examples
 - [x] Resumal logic.
 Only if the number of ranks is not changed, since otherwise, we will have shuffling discrepancies.
-- [ ] More test coverage: state dict, resumal, index construction, deadlocks, sync-ed dataloader, etc.
-- [ ] Documentation
-- [ ] Support for data provides as callbacks (possibly via forward/backward translation)
 - [x] There is no global shuffling right now, so smth like ImageNet training will be flawed.
-- [ ] Evict samples inside random access queries as well.
-- [ ] Some addition/eviction race conditions might happen, when someone is evicting/downloading a sample which another worker is trying to get via random access.
 - [x] Remove logging calls from the codebase.
-- [ ] How to support multiple instances of the *same* dataset in a single process?
-That might lead to race conditions in downloading/eviction.
-- [ ] We likely also need some node-level file lock to keep disk usage information for caching, since each new iterator instance is thinking that it's starting from scratch.
-- [ ] Shutdown for num_workers > 0 is quite slow.
-Not sure why.
 - [x] Clean broken samples from disk.
 - [x] Time-based garbage collection.
 - [x] Get/load state dict and make sure we resume from it.